 Install the Python package:

-pip install lynxkite-python-api
+pip install lynxkite-client

 (Requires Python 3.6 or newer.)